Skip to content

 Hardware

-The type of hardware I’m running on for Cisco CML is 64GB of RAM and using an Intel 13th Gen processor with 16 cores.
-I’m going to guess that most things will work for CCIE studies however if I run into something were this does’nt cut it I’ll note that in the requirements section of the lab.
+The type of hardware I'm running on for Cisco CML is 128GB of RAM and using an Intel 13th Gen processor with 16 cores.
+I'm going to guess that most things will work for CCIE studies however if I run into something were this doesn't cut it, I'll note that in the requirements section of the lab.

 Tip

-With Cisco Modeling Labs 2.8 and higher you can run up to five nodes or less for free?
-Within the labs I’m creating I’ll mention if the lab can run with either free-tier or not.
+Did you know that with Cisco Modeling Labs 2.8 and higher you can run up to five nodes or less for free!
+With the labs that I'm creating I'll mention if the lab can run with either free-tier or not.

 Questions